 Section 16(a) of the Exchange Act and SEC rules require our directors, executive officers, and persons who own more than 10% of any class of our common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
-Based solely on our review of the reports filed during the year ended December 31, 2022, we determined that all required reports have been properly and timely filed other than the following Form 4s, due to administrative errors and the fact that the Company's headquarters in Israel work Sundays through Thursdays: five for Mr. Adest reporting late five transactions, three for Mr. Lando reporting late three transactions, two for Mr. Bechor reporting late two transactions, two for Mrs. Prishkolnik reporting late two transactions and one for Mr. Galin reporting late one transaction.
+Based solely on our review of the reports filed during the year ended December 31, 2022, we determined that all required reports have been properly and timely filed other than the following Form 4s, due to administrative errors and the fact that the Company's headquarters in Israel work Sundays through Thursdays: five for Mr. Adest reporting late five transactions, two for Mr. Bechor reporting late two transactions, two for Mr. Faier reporting late two transactions.
 The Company continues to take measures to prevent these delays in the future.

-Stockholder Proposals for the 2024 Annual Meeting
+Stockholder Proposals for the 2023 Annual Meeting

 Rule 14a-8 Proposals.
-Stockholder proposals for inclusion under Rule 14a-8 in the Company's 2024 proxy statement for the proxy relating to our 2024 annual meeting of stockholders (the "2024 Annual Meeting") must be received by the Company at the principal executive offices of the Company no later than the close of business on December 23, 2023.
+Stockholder proposals for inclusion under Rule 14a-8 in the Company's 2024 proxy statement for the proxy relating to our 2024 annual meeting of stockholders (the "2024 Annual Meeting") must be received by the Company at the principal executive offices of the Company no later than the close of business in December [•], 2023.
 Such proposals also must comply with the other rules of the Securities and Exchange Commission relating to Rule 14a-8 stockholders' proposals.